djipco/luminoctopus/README.md

 It's always a tradeoff between frame rate, type of LED (RGB vs. RGBW), protocol speed, and number of LEDs.
-If you use the TouchDesigner component, the maximum number of LEDs given the current parameters is shown on the OctoWS2811 parameter page.
+If you use the TouchDesigner component, the maximum number of LEDs given the current parameters is shown on the component's parameter page.

 Note that there is a hard maximum of 1365 RGB LEDs and 1023 RGBW LEDs per channel (no matter the frame rate).
 This is due to limits imposed by the size of a single DMA transfer (32kbits).